ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**
 <dl>
 <dt>`-n`, `--name`</dt>
-<dd>The name of the job.
+<dd>The name of the job run.
 This value is required.
 </dd>
 <dt>`-o`, `--output`</dt>
 <dd>Specifies the format of the command output.
 Valid options are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
 This value is optional.